zerynth/zdm-client-py/README.md

         time.sleep(5)
     ```
   5. Run the example `python zdm_basic.py`
   6. In the example, the Client connects to the Cloud and it sends an infinite stream of messages every 5 second.
-Everu message is published with a tag "weather" containing a random temperature and humidity.
+Every message is published with a tag "weather" containing a random temperature and humidity.

 You can find other examples in the `data/examples` folder.